malcalevak/wp-slimbox2/readme.txt

 2. Option to control which pages to load the script on.<br />
 3. Expanded and easier to use settings management.<br />

-Recent Changes in v0.9.4.1:<br />
+Recent Changes in v0.9.5:<br />
-1. Localization Support! (see FAQ for more info)<br />
+1. Support for RTL languages added (proper image progression and button display, still no RTL translations)<br />
+2. Caching/compression reenabled on javascript - cache for one year, or until version change which occurs on option update.<br />
+3. Support options on autoloaded image files (ie .jpg?w=400 now is properly detected)<br />
+4. Updated to Slimbox 2.02 (and adjusted version # accordingly, see Slimbox website for more details)<br />
+5. Added minor IE6 fix to prevent tiling of next and previous images in a unique scenario.<br />
-2. Espa&#241;ol/Spanish Localization Files.<br />
+6. Espa&#241;ol/Spanish language typo correction.<br />
-3. Caching of autload disabled, for now (for real this time 0.9.4.1).

 == Installation ==